-My office hours will be posted on my web site and outside my office door.
+Both I and my TA will host office hours this semester.
+The times will be posted on the course web site and outside my office door.

 You are very welcome to schedule an appointment outside of my regular office hours; please send me an email and we will arrange a time.